jamashita/publikum/packages/monad/README.md

 ### What is `Optional` ?

-Many languages have `null`(`nil`) in order to describe that has no reference.
-In addition, JavaScript has `undefined` as well.
-These 2 types mean that, they do not have values.
+Many languages have `null`(`nil`) to describe that has no reference.
+Besides, JavaScript has `undefined` as well.
+These 2 types mean that they do not have values.

 ### `null, undefined` do not have wrapper classes